octobercms/docs/database-model.md

 <a name="file-attachments" class="anchor" href="#file-attachments"></a>
 ## File attachments

-Models can support file attachments using a polymorphic relationship.
+Models can support file attachments using a subset of the [polymorphic relationship](#relation-polymorph).
+The `$attachOne` or `$attachMany` relations are designed for linking a file to a database record called "attachments".
+In almost all cases the `System\Models\File` model is used to safekeep this relationship.

+In the examples below the model has a single Avatar attachment model and many Photo attachment models.

 A single file attachment: